Air Condition für Orchester. Approaching the Habitable Zone

 There was a second initial impulse for “Air Condition für Orchester”.
 Today’s life, not only in big cities, is a motor reality.
 Many people spend their lifes at places with air condition sound.
 The windows are shut to keep out traffic noise, motors again.
 Also the curtains often are preferably shut.
 Instead the screens of computer, tv, and smartphone are running, alternative “windows”, run by a motor.
 Without the cooling motors these kinds of windows turn black or catch fire.

-A motor is defined by repetitive movements, not very creative.
+A motor is defined by repetitive movements, not very flexible.
 We are exposed to motors all the time.
 The dominance of motor sound made me become interested in the question whether there could be a poetic aspect of the most unpoetic sound of the world.
 Maybe if the components of this sound are being produced by humans.

 Strangely enough, the two ideas, air condition for orchestra and the creation of musical matter, matched very well.
 The result is matter and motor, a reflection on motor reality and a reconstruction of the beginning of matter and the self-development of order.